swiftlang/swift-evolution/proposals/0423-dynamic-actor-isolation.md

 ### `@preconcurrency(unsafe)` to downgrade dynamic actor isolation violations to warnings

-If adoption of this feature exposes a bug in existing binaries because actor isolated code from outside the actor, a `@preconcurrency(unsafe)` annotation (or similar) could be provided to downgrade assertion failures to warnings.
+If adoption of this feature exposes a bug in existing binaries because actor-isolated code is run outside the actor, a `@preconcurrency(unsafe)` annotation (or similar) could be provided to downgrade assertion failures to warnings.
 However, it's not clear whether allowing a known data race exhibited at runtime is the right approach to solving such a problem.

 ## Revision history